konvera/gramine-ratls-golang/README.md

 The package provides a simple in-memory [KV store](./cache/cache.go) that can be used to cache certificate verification result to reduce attestation verification latency.
 Cache package exports following methods:

-- `NewCache(enabled bool, capacity int, timeoutInterval time.Duration, cacheFailures bool)`: used to initialise cache with required arguments
+- `NewCache(enabled bool, timeoutInterval time.Duration, cacheFailures bool)`: used to initialise cache with required arguments
 - `Toggle()`: toggle cache support
 - `ToggleFailureCaching()`: cache supports caching of failed certificates as well and can be toggled with this method.
 - `Add(cert []byte)`: adds new item with timeout duration specified during initialisation.